Chances are, you found this article by searching “How to Help Your Teenager Find their First Job” or “How Can I Get My Teenager Off the Couch?”

 I also wanted to choose something that reflected his age (grade 9 at the time) so Moms wouldn’t be shocked when he hopped out of our vehicle to get to work.

-a strong work ethic goes a long way
+4. A strong work ethic goes a long way

 This boy has always known how to get things done.
 He works efficiently, without making excuses or procrastinating.
 And this has served him really well in this business.